Renbin22c/Student-Attendance-App/README.md

 - **Class Assignment**: Teachers can dynamically assign students to different classes, adapting to changes and ensuring optimal organization.

 - **Student Details**: Teachers have the capability to view and manage student details, including the option to delete students from classes for efficient roster management.

+### Teacher Notes

+- **Add and Edit Notes**: Teachers can add important notes for each class, such as announcements, assignment details, or any other relevant information.
+They should also be able to edit these notes as needed.

+- **Visibility Control**: Notes added by teachers should be visible to students enrolled in the respective class.

+### Student Note Access

+- **Note Viewing**: Students can view the notes associated with the classes they are enrolled in.
+This provides them with important information related to the class.

+- **Read-Only Access**: Students can read the notes but should not have the ability to edit or delete them.
+This ensures that the information provided by teachers remains intact.

+### Lesson Filtering

+#### Teacher View

+- **Filter by Class and Date**: Teachers can filter lessons based on the class they are teaching and specific dates.
+This allows them to review attendance and lesson details for a particular class on a specific day.

+#### Student View

+- **Filter by Date**: Students can filter their view of scheduled lessons based on specific dates.
+This feature helps them focus on upcoming lessons or review past attendance records.